mes32/garden-sprites/README.md

 # Garden Sprites

-Prototype of an e-commerce site selling plants.
+Prototype of an e-commerce site for selling house plants.

 ## Requirements
 - Clojure